seglo/kafka-lag-exporter/README.md

   - to graphite via the config `kafka-lag-exporter.reporters.graphite`
   - as prometheus via the config `kafka-lag-exporter.reporters.prometheus`

+You must also specify the active reporters in the `kafka-lag-exporter.sinks` config.

 See section below for more information.

 ### Configuration